karllhughes/personal-blog-5/_posts/2015-12-22-access-job-apis-php.markdown

 ---
 layout: post
-title: "Jobs Common: Making Access to Job Board APIs Effortless in PHP"
+title: "Accessing Job Board APIs in PHP"
 date: 2015-12-22
-img:
+img: /assets/img/job-board-apis.png
 categories:
   - API Development
 ---

+Niche job boards have made a surprising comeback in the past few years.
+Despite the fact that many large players are well-established in job listings and recruiting, new boards like [We Work Remotely](https://weworkremotely.com/) and [Remote.co](https://remote.co/) have successfully made a niche for themselves in the past few years.

+That said, aggregating data from multiple job boards is not easy.
+In this post, you'll see some of the challenges as well as a solution I've been working on for the past year to help make job board data collection more achievable.

+## The Problem
+As you start reading the documentation on [the various job board APIs available](https://jobapis.github.io/open-source/), you'll quickly realize that there is very little standardization in the world of job board APIs.
+For instance:

+1. Every job board's API demands different request parameters
+2. Every API returns different data; some will only do XML, some JSON, and the names of fields can be all over the place
+3. Some require API/Publisher keys
+4. Some have libraries, some don't; very few have good ones in PHP
+5. Even if there are libraries, they still return non-standard results so you can't compare one with another
+6. Many of the PHP libraries are outdated, and don't take advantage of stuff like [Composer](https://getcomposer.org/) which makes it super easy to include in a project

-If you're a developer and you want to create a job board aggregator or supplement your own site's job listings with listings from other providers, here's a dead simple way to do it.
+If you're a PHP developer, and you want to create a [job board aggregator](https://www.smartrecruiters.com/resources/glossary/job-aggregator/) or supplement your website's job listings with jobs from other providers, I built a new tool that can help.

-## Jobs Common: Standardizing Job Board API calls in PHP
+## Jobs Common: The PHP Job Board API Client

-[Jobs Common](https://github.com/jobapis/jobs-common) is a project that @[stevenmaguire](https://twitter.com/stevenmaguire) and I have been working on for the past year to make accessing job board API's in PHP easier and the data they return more standardized.
-It started with just four job boards in May of 2015, and since then it has ballooned to provide **support for 13 job boards** including Indeed, Careerbuilder, SimplyHired, and Ziprecruiter.
+[Jobs Common](https://github.com/jobapis/jobs-common) is a project that @[stevenmaguire](https://twitter.com/stevenmaguire) and I have been working on for the past year to make accessing job board API's in PHP easier.
+Since we started the project with just four job boards in May, we've added **support for 13 job boards** including Indeed, Careerbuilder, SimplyHired, and Ziprecruiter.
+We've also standardized the data they return so that it's easier to work with.

-This week, I relaunched the [documentation site](https://jobapis.github.io/) and released [a new demo application](https://github.com/jobapis/jobs-common-demo) to make it even easier for developers to get started.
-Let's take a look at how easy using Jobs Common is vs. accessing job board APIs directly.
+You can also find the [documentation site](https://jobapis.github.io/) and [a demo application](https://github.com/jobapis/jobs-common-demo) to make it even easier for developers to get started.

+In this post, we'll take a look at how easy using Jobs Common is vs. accessing job board APIs directly.

 ### Example 1: Getting Jobs from Dice the Hard Way